cptdanko/file-sharing-app/README.md

 I will be writing a detailed tutorial on how to work with this repo on my blog.
 Until then refer to [my blog] for other tutorials and "how-to" articles with detailed code samples.

-If you like what I am doing, you can [buy me a coffee]
+If you like what I am doing, you can [buy me a coffee].

-Click on the next link for more info on the [software engineering career journey] of the author.
+Until next time, live long and prosper!

 [How to Catch ExpiredJwtException in Spring OncePerRequestFilter]: https://mydaytodo.com/how-to-catch-expiredjwtexception-in-spring-onceperrequestfilter/